 On March 23, 2022, the Company jointly announced with Cresco Labs LLC ("Cresco Labs") that the Company and Cresco Labs have entered into a definitive arrangement agreement (the "Arrangement Agreement") pursuant to which Cresco Labs will acquire all of the issued and outstanding shares (the "Company Shares") of the Company (the "Cresco Transaction").
-Subject to customary closing conditions and necessary regulatory approvals, the Cresco Transaction is expected to close in the fourth quarter of 2022.
-Under the terms of the Arrangement Agreement, shareholders of the Company (the "Company Shareholders") will receive 0.5579 of a subordinate voting share of Cresco Labs (each whole share, a "Cresco Labs Share") for each Company common share (or equivalent) held, subject to adjustment, representing total consideration enterprise value of approximately US\$2.0 billion based on the closing price of Cresco Labs Shares on the CSE as of March 22, 2022.
+Subject to customary closing conditions and necessary regulatory approvals, the Cresco Transaction is expected to close around the end of the second quarter of 2023.
+Under the terms of the Arrangement Agreement, shareholders of the Company (the "Company Shareholders") will receive 0.5579 of a subordinate voting share of Cresco Labs (each whole share, a "Cresco Labs Share") for each Company common share (or equivalent) held, subject to adjustment, representing a total consideration enterprise value of approximately US\$2.0 billion based on the closing price of Cresco Labs Shares on the CSE as of March 22, 2022.
 After giving effect to the Cresco Transaction, Company Shareholders will hold approximately 35% of the pro forma Cresco Labs Shares (on a fully diluted in-the-money, treasury method basis).